gaffarelj/VKI_MarsABE/README.md

 Study of the feasibility of using air-breathing engines for satellite altitude maintenance in very low Mars orbit.

 ## Repo structure
+This repository is organised in folders, each containing distinct modules, classes, and scripts, that can be used separatly, or in combination with each other.

 ### Global Reference Atmospheric Model for Mars (Mars GRAM 2010)
 The [GRAM](GRAM) folder contains a single Python script, [call_GRAM.py](GRAM/call_GRAM.py), that can be used to query the atmospheric density of Mars as a function of altitude, latitude, and time.
 These density are extrapolated based on the data from Mars GRAM 2010, by NASA.